Why Most People Never Escape Mediocrity (Even When They Try)

 - After comparing themselves to other people

-For a short time, that motivation feels real and intense.
-It creates energy, optimism, and the feeling that change is finally going to happen.
+For a short while, that motivation feels real and powerful.
+It creates energy, optimism, and the feeling that change is finally within reach.

 It is emotional, not systematic.

-And that matters because mediocrity is rarely caused by a single decision.
-It’s usually built through systems that repeat every day.
+And that matters because mediocrity is rarely the result of a single decision.
+More often, it’s created by systems and patterns that repeat every day.

 Those systems include: